FAQ’s

 The regenerative stem cells maintain the telomerase enzyme if they remain undifferentiated, meaning they do not form a particular cell type.
 In this undifferentiated state, regenerative stem cells have essentially an unlimited proliferation potential.
 Every time the regenerative stem cell divides it loses a telomere from each chromosome which is then restored by the action of their telomerase enzyme.

-What are some examples of just how these regenerative stem cells work?
 Have you performed any studies in animals?

 Four animal model systems were developed to test the function of the regenerative stem cells.
 Before testing, clones of PSCs and TSCs were genomically labeled to distinguish transplanted cells versus resident cells.
 We used a genomic label so that with cell division there would be no dilution in strength of label.
 Also, in the undifferentiated state the label was in the nucleus of the cells, while after differentiation the label was in the cell’s cytoplasm.